-- Improving dredging to ensure sand levels don't impact harbours usability. - Celebrating the fishing and aboriginal heritage of the site through interpretation. - Potential for additional bus parking. - Potential for a maritime museum, which may also include interpretation of aboriginal heritage. - Providing additional public toilets at the Fishermen's Co-Op. - Improving pedestrian access along the waters edge and along the street to Point Bunbury and the car parking area. - Making the harbour area a recreational, passive, reflective and publicly accessible space. - Improving facilities for visiting boats. - Supporting the Golf Club to implement their redevelopment plans. - Providing better pedestrian connections from the Harbour to the town. - Further details regarding consultation can be found in the Apollo Bay, Skenes Creek and Marengo CIP Phase 1 and Phase 2 - Consultation Summary.
+- Improving dredging to ensure sand levels don't impact harbours usability. - · Celebrating the fishing and aboriginal heritage of the site through interpretation.

+- Making the harbour area a recreational, passive, reflective and publicly accessible space. - Improving facilities for visiting boats. - Providing better pedestrian connections from the Harbour to the town. - Further details regarding consultation can be found in the Apollo Bay, Skenes Creek and Marengo CIP Phase 1 and Phase 2 - Consultation Summary.